-- Tackle confidently unfamiliar engineering problems (C18). - Gather, integrate and evaluate information from various sources including technical literature (C4). - Break down a problem into a series of engineering tasks to be solved under a set of multi-disciplinary constraints (C5).
+- Tackle confidently unfamiliar engineering problems (C18).

+- Gather, integrate and evaluate information from various sources including technical literature (C4)

+- Break down a problem into a series of engineering tasks to be solved under a set of multidisciplinary constraints (C5).

-- Communicate effectively in technical and non-technical languages, written, oral and graphical forms to individuals and large audiences (C17). - Be proficient with CAD, IT, and communications systems (C17). - Use laboratory equipment for data measurement, processing, interpreting and analysis (C3, C13). - Use workshop equipment to produce or modify an engineering component (C12). - Be proficient with analytical, computational and experimental techniques (including assessing the limitations of the results obtained), coupled with experience and decisionmaking, to solve engineering problems (C2, C3). - Apply initiative, creativity and innovation to design, construct and test a system, component or process to meet specifications (C5). - Evaluate designs, processes or products and make improvements, taking into consideration associated commercial risks, societal and environmental impact (C7, C9, C10). - Work with technical uncertainty (C13). - Work with levels of detail appropriate to the criticality of the task (C5). - Plan for and manage time/cost/quality of an engineering project and, where necessary, use theory or experimental research to mitigate deficiencies, including adjusting plans to changing circumstances and controlling such adjustments (C7, C9, C10). - Exercise leadership in a team (C14, C15). - Be proficient in the application of analytical, computational and computer aided design techniques specifically to the analysis and design of different energy systems (C3).
+- Communicate effectively in technical and non-technical languages, written, oral and graphical forms to individuals and large audiences; be proficient with IT and communications systems (C17).

+- Use laboratory equipment for data measurement, processing, interpreting and analysis; be proficient in the application of analytical, computational and CAD techniques specifically to the analysis and design of mechanical systems (C3, C13).

+- Use workshop equipment to produce or modify an engineering component (C12).

+- Be proficient with analytical, computational and experimental techniques (including assessing the limitations of the results obtained), coupled with experience and decision-making, to solve engineering problems (C2, C3).

+- Apply initiative, creativity and innovation to design, construct and test a system, component or process to meet specifications (C5).

+- Evaluate designs, processes or products and make improvements, taking into consideration associated commercial risks, societal and environmental impact (C7, C9, C10).

+- Work with technical uncertainty (C13).

+- Work with levels of detail appropriate to the criticality of the task (C5).

+- Plan for and manage time/cost/quality of an engineering project, including adjusting plans to changing circumstances and controlling such adjustments (C7, C9, C10).

+- Exercise leadership both as an individual and as a member of a team (C14, C15).